Tayboonsiang90/Klaytn/README.md

+# Klaytn Developer Technical Challenge

-This repository contains the code for the developer technical challenge for Klaytn.
+This repository contains the code for my solution of the developer technical challenge for Klaytn.

 I have opted to use problem #35 and problem #47 from Project Euler.